-- II.8.
+II.8.
 To ensure that external floods (storm surges and tsunamis) are included in the hazard management, the operating organization should consider and include specific actions derived from the results of the design and the assessments performed on the basis of the recommendations provided in DS498 [5].

-For example, in areas where tsunami hazards could occur, hazard design assessment might identify risks to the emergency generators and electrical distribution systems.
-Since, the impacts of tsunamis and storm surges are not limited to flooding, in coastal areas the extensive and sudden movement of soft sediments or biological material has the potential to affect the water intake system requiring actions by operating personnel. - II.9.
+II.9.
 Since external floods by storm surges or tsunamis can be forecasted to a certain extent, the operating organization should establish a warning system for external floods, including storm surges and tsunamis, and communication protocols with national and local agencies that provide forecasts, where available.
 The management for this hazard should take into consideration that the capability and available lead time in these forecasts might differ significantly (e.g., storm surge vs. tsunami, far-field tsunami vs. near-field tsunami).
-Where appropriate, the operating organization should ensure that hazard management considers evacuation routes and safe refuges for personnel in the event of a tsunami.

-- II.10.
-If communication protocols with national agencies are not available for tsunami warnings, the operating organization should consider the installation of a site-area tsunami warning system. - II.11.
-The operating organization should establish and implement procedures that describe preevent, during and post-event actions corresponding to the estimated height, arrival time, and duration of the storm surge or the tsunami. - II.12.
+II.10.
+If communication protocols with national agencies are not available for tsunami warnings, the operating organization should consider the installation of a site-area tsunami warning system.

+II.11.
+The operating organization should establish and implement procedures that describe preevent, during and post-event actions corresponding to the estimated height, arrival time, and duration of the storm surge or the tsunami.

+II.12.
 Before a flooding or storm surge event, monitoring of sea water levels should be initiated.
 Status of water-tight doors, bulkhead openings and water intake structures should be checked as appropriate.
-If necessary, actions should also be taken for any low water level conditions (e.g. stopping operation of the seawater pump).
+If necessary, actions should also be taken for any low water level conditions

+(e.g. stopping operation of the seawater pump).
 All site drainage systems and engineered water runoff systems should be checked, and their functionality should be ensured.
-Additional waterproofing measures should also be considered for vulnerable and/or sensitive areas. - II.13.
-Before the flooding event, the site should be inspected for loose equipment or structures that might become flotsamfloating debris and cause structural loading if they impact structures or equipment during the event.
-If possible, these items should be removed from the site, or secured as to minimize hazard propagation during the flood, including restraining items that might become buoyant during an extreme flooding event and block drainage outlets or access routes. - II.14.
-Before the flooding event, all operation and maintenance activities not related to the flooding hazard mitigation should be completed and equipment and systems should be brought into a safe condition. - II.15.
-The operating organization should ensure personnel safety during the flooding event by clearly communicating the expected water levels, and the potential for overtopping of dykes, dams, or seawalls- due to the combined effect of sea level variations and wind-generated waves. - II.16.
-The operating organization should ensure mitigation measures such as removing debris or isolating damaged SSCs to minimize flooding propagation and to avoid increasing the damage of SSCs important to safety. - II.17.
+Additional waterproofing measures should also be considered for vulnerable and/or sensitive areas.

+II.13.
+Before the flooding event, the site should be inspected for loose equipment or structures that might become flotsam and cause structural loading if they impact structures or equipment during the event.
+If possible, these items should be removed from the site, or secured as to minimize hazard propagation during the flood, including restraining items that might become buoyant during an extreme flooding event and block drainage outlets or access routes.

+II.14.
+Before the flooding event, all operation and maintenance activities not related to the flooding hazard mitigation should be completed and equipment and systems should be brought into a safe condition.

+II.15.
+The operating organization should ensure personnel safety during the flooding event by clearly communicating the expected water levels, and the potential for overtopping of dykes, dams, or seawalls.

+II.16.
+The operating organization should ensure mitigation measures such as removing debris or isolating damaged SSCs to minimize flooding propagation and to avoid increasing the damage of SSCs important to safety.

+II.17.
 For sites in cold climates, the operating organization should monitor regional ice conditions (e.g. coverage, thickness, duration) in seas and estuaries to minimize the impact on exposed structures (e.g. water intake) by the flooding.

-H.3.
+II.3.
 EXTERNAL FLOODS (FLOODING OF RIVERS AND STREAMS, AND FLOODS DUE TO EXTREME PRECIPITATION EVENTS)